-Book Writing Software (2021): Top 10 Pieces of Software for Writers
+Book Writing Software (2022): Top 10 Pieces of Software for Writers

 Worst Pieces of Software for Writing a Book

-Before we discuss writing software that will help your writing, it’s important to understand (and eliminate) what will hurt your writing progress.
+Before we discuss writing software that will help you write a beautiful book, it’s important to understand (and eliminate) what will hurt your writing progress.

 At least while you’re writing a book:

 - Video Games.
-Especially World of Warcraft (always always always!) but also Solitaire, Sudoku, Angry Birds, and, for me right now, Star Wars Galaxy of Heroes.
+Especially World of Warcraft (always, always, always!) but also Solitaire, Sudoku, Angry Birds, and, for me right now, Star Wars Galaxy of Heroes.

-- Facebook, Twitter, and Other Social Media Software.
+- Facebook, TikTok, and Other Social Media Software.
 Do I really need to say more?
 Fortunately there’s a piece of book writing software for avoiding this very distracting software (see Freedom below).
+You can’t write a book if you spend you writing time publishing social media posts.

 - Other Productive Software Not Directly Associated With Your Writing.
 Yes, it’s good to reconcile your bank account on Quickbooks or make sure you’re up to date on your calendar app, but responsible, well-meaning work can easily be an excuse for a quick distraction that turns into a major distraction from writing your book.

-Set aside time for your writing every day and then stay focused!
+Set aside time for your writing every day and then stay focused.

 If you need a game, make writing your daily word count your game.